2072/Decursive/Readme.txt

     -	Ace2 framework: Uses the powerful Ace2 libraries.
     -	    Decursive options are accessible through a drop down menu or a static option panel.
     -	    Option can be saved/loaded to/from different profiles.
-    -	    Optimized event management system.
+    -	    Optimized event management system and more...

 To have details about all these features, read what follows.